 I understand both the frustration of having to wait and the dread of starting something new with your child.

-When I realised a few weeks ago that my daughter was obviously ready to start potty training, I was excited to start her on the path of independence with something.
+When I realized a few weeks ago that my daughter was obviously ready to start potty training, I was excited to start her on the path of independence with something.

 In several other areas of my daughter’s life (like sleep training), I am still waiting for her to be ready for independence.
 So discovering something we can do to help her progress to the next stage was a great feeling for me.